Self-Emotion-Mediated Exploration in Artificial Intelligence Mirrors: Findings from Cognitive Psychology: Experiments and Results

-Model convergence was required to ensure behaviors learned by the artificial agents were not random.
-This was achieved (Fig. \ref{Fig:results_main} middle column) as cumulative reward increases over time and plateaus at later episodes for both surprise and pride experiments.
-Specifically for surprise (top row), initial reward is restricted to $[-8.58, 10.77]$, peaks at $max_{r}^{s} = 19.87$ and ends within the range of $[-4.37, 19.77]$, with an early-stage dip of minimum $min_{r}^{s} = -13.64$.
-For pride, initial reward is encompassed by $[-15.97, 7.02]$, within which $min_{r}^{p}$ is the minimum.
-Final reward here varies at $[-7.46, 18.95]$, though the overall maximum value $max_{r}^{p} = 19.05$ is achieved shortly before.
-Average cumulative reward across agents also increases for both emotions, demonstrating stable but slight growth for pride as opposed to a short depression in earlier episodes followed by steady increase for surprise.
-Overall, this trend indicates agents successfully learn to correspond states to actions in a way which improves their stance in the task environment.
+First, model convergence was required to ensure behaviors learned by the artificial agents were not random.
+This was achieved {for either emotion, as~is demonstrated by the increase in and plateauing of} cumulative reward over time (Figure \ref{Fig:results} middle column).
+Specifically for surprise (top row), the initial reward is restricted to $[-8.58, 10.77]$, peaks at $max_{r}^{s} = 19.87$, and ends within the range of $[-4.37, 19.77]$, with~an early-stage dip minimum of $min_{r}^{s} = -13.64$.
+For~pride, the initial reward is encompassed by $[-15.97, 7.02]$, within~which $min_{r}^{p}$ is the minimum.
+The final reward here varies at $[-7.46, 18.95]$, though~the overall maximum value $max_{r}^{p} = 19.05$ is achieved shortly before.
+The average cumulative reward across agents also increases for both emotions. {This demonstrates} stable {yet} slight growth for pride. {Contrastingly, surprise entails} a short depression in earlier episodes followed by a steady increase {later on}.
+Overall, {these} trends indicate that agents successfully {learned} to correspond states to actions in a {useful} way.

-In addition to episodic cumulative reward, the success of the learning cycle can be further corroborated by the emotional fluctuation observed in agents over time (Fig. \ref{Fig:results_main} first column).
-Naturally, initial variation is well-balanced for both emotions, as the number of increases matches that of decreases over the first learning episode.
-Nonetheless, over time agents appear to favor surprise reduction or stasis (top trend), as bursts of this emotion become on average $\Delta s = 38.52\%$ less frequent by the final episode.
-It should also be noted how stasis is progressively preferential in the first 10 episodes, yet falls back as surprise decreases become more prominent later in the cycle.
-As for pride (bottom trend), average emotion variation among agents is minor yet still favoring an upwards tendency, with pride decreases occurring $\Delta p = 5.90\%$ fewer times between the first and last learning episodes.
-Moreover, there is no significant indicator of preference for pride increase over stasis, as the former's quantity remains mostly unchanged throughout the cycle whilst the observed trend increase is mainly fostered by the latter.
+{As} episodic cumulative reward {validates} the success of the learning cycle, {observed} emotional fluctuations over time {are also legitimized.
+These are presented in the first column of} Figure~\ref{Fig:results}. {Expectedly}, the initial variation is well-balanced for both emotions, as~the number of increases matches that of decreases {in} the first episode. {However, different outcomes manifest as episodes progress:} \begin{itemize} \item Surprise (top trend): On average, bursts become less frequent by the final episode {($\Delta s = 38.52\%$).
+As~such, it seems a reduction or stasis is favored over increases.} Stasis is {also} progressively preferential in the first 10 episodes {of surprise, falling} back as decreases become more prominent later in the~cycle.

-Considering model convergence was achieved, in conjunction with biologically consistent minimization of surprise or maximization of pride, these results can collectively provide substantial support for the relationships observed between exploration and epistemic or achievement emotion.